-14 Level 1 credits from Science Standards and an achieved grade in Level 1 Science AS 90948 (Genetics) is an advantage - student who do not complete this may be given entry into this course at the discretion of the Teacher in Charge of Biology and the Head of Curriculum.
+15 Level 1 credits from Science Standards - student who have not completed this may be given entry into this course at the discretion of the Teacher in Charge of Biology and the Head of Curriculum.

-- To foster an awareness of the plants and animals of New Zealand. - To understand biological facts to help with understanding of biology. - To develop observational and experimental skills in laboratory and field. - To communicate biological ideas in an appropriate scientific function. - To develop a concern for the New Zealand environment.

-- The course develops skills in systematic observation. - Recording, classifying and interpreting data using a wide range of techniques. - It encourages the development of individual studies by project work. - It encourages the student to apply what is learned in the laboratory to the practical application in the field.
+- To foster an awareness of the plants and animals special • to New Zealand. - To develop an understanding of fundamental biological . concepts, necessary to advance in biology. - To develop observational and experimental skills in . laboratory and field. - To communicate biological ideas in an appropriate • scientific way. - The course develops skills in systematic observation. - Recording, classifying and interpreting data using a wide • range of techniques. - It encourages the student to apply what is learned in the laboratory to the practical application in the field.